adityav-verma/PyPatterns/readme.md

 ## Memento
 - Yield tokens representing system states
-- TOkens do not allow direct manipulation, but can be used in appropriate APIs
+- Tokens do not allow direct manipulation, but can be used in appropriate APIs

 ## Observer